nallen05/old-norse/flokkr/README.md

 ...and so on, until you C-c to quit
  - "elapsed" is how many seconds have gone by since FLOKKR started running
  - "10hz" & "4hz" count cycles at that speed
+ - "Step" is the number of seconds between the start of each successive tick

-As you can see, the timers intersect cleanly at ~0.5 seconds, ~1 seconds, ~1.5 seconds, ~2 seconds, etc.
+As you can see, the timers intersect cleanly at 0.5 seconds, 1 seconds, 1.5 seconds, 2 seconds, etc.

 You may also notice some small jitter (eg: the timers intersecting at 1.51 seconds instead of 1.5 seconds).
 Small jitter happens due to things like from OS scheduler latency, garbage collection, & overhead in entering and exiting the wait syscall.
 It is offset by the scheduler, so it does not compound/accumulate across multiple ticks.

 # Example: timer + simultaneous user input processing